pankajminda/FacturaWiki/FacturaReleaseNotes.md

 # Factura Release Notes

+### 07-06-2018
+* Added : in `Ledger Address` multi edit screen, now can add new address for existing ledgers

 ### 18-05-2018
 * Added : in `Budget` master added `Import from Excel` option
 * Fixed : in `Budget` master exported excel file did not have extension